Viking Puppy Project

 By early the next day, Dr. Lauck secured over $12,000 in sponsorships for the purchase of the pups, and initial supplies and training needs.
 The instant and palpable buzz around this project was amazing!
 The handlers and the sponsors began to offer their selection of dog names, ideas about additional sponsorships, projects, and community connections that could be beneficial with this program.

 We know that therapy dogs are in schools throughout the country, and we know the positive impact they can have for both students and staff.
-What is unusual about this particular program is that the district will have dogs in all but three of the schools this coming year.
-To make it even more unique, eight of the ten dogs in the schools will all be from the same litter.
+What is unusual about this particular program is that the district will have dogs in all of the schools this coming year.
+To make it even more unique, nine of the dogs in the schools are all from the same litter.

 Join us as we watch the newest Vikings grow and become part of the VCS team!